DIN-Foundation/bcs-ntnu-2021/report/06-source-code.md

 # 6 Source code

-## 6.1 Rust book guidelines
+## 6.1 Code organization

-The implementation is following the "guidelines for binary projects", given by the Rust-book, quoted in full below:
+The source code is following the "guidelines for binary projects", given by the Rust-book, quoted in full below:

 >### Separation of Concerns for Binary Projects
 >